The Secret Reason Your Toddler is Struggling to Follow Directions

 Although these phrases seem obvious or simple to adults, kids may need more explicit directions.
 What does paying attention look like?
 What does getting ready for school entail?

 Think about what you are saying and break it down.
-Try giving thorough directions and breaking tasks into small manageable steps.
-You may be surprised to find out your child wasn’t understanding your initial commands!
+Try giving thorough directions and breaking tasks into small, manageable steps.
+You may be surprised that your child didn’t understand your initial commands!

-If you have determined it is defiance then you need to decide how to discipline.
-I’ve found the more I talk when trying to discipline the more my kids tune me out.
+If you have determined it is defiance, you must decide how to discipline.
+I’ve found the more I talk when trying to discipline, the more my kids tune me out.
 Here are some of my best tips when correcting misbehavior (they may surprise you!).

 Read This Next: